B.A., summa cum laude, Seattle University, 1995

 Director of the Legal Writing Program and Associate Professor of Law

-Professor Bowman has taught within the Legal Writing Program at Seattle University since 2001, and she was named an Associate Director of the program in 2012.
+Professor Bowman has taught within the Legal Writing Program at Seattle University since 2001.
+She was named an Associate Director of the program in 2012 and Director in 2015.
 Professor Bowman teaches both the first-year and second-year legal writing courses, and she developed the law school's first-year elective Lawyering for a Just and Humane World.
 In all these classes, she prepares her students to be excellent lawyers by teaching them legal skills and helping them develop judgment and a strong sense of professional identity.
 She particularly enjoys teaching students how to address complex factual and legal issues, both through the Real Clients in the First Year (RCFY) project that has first-year legal writing students research and write about live issues for the law school's clinic or nonprofit legal services providers and through our second-year advocacy course that uses real cases as the basis of our legal writing assignments.